 Most field shooting is not precision shooting.
 A lot of people believe that marksmanship is all about that one precise hit on a small target at any range.
 To be fair, that is a great demonstration of marksmanship and precision, but you need to be aware of the limitations.

-Most field shooters, from big game hunters to military members, do not have the luxury of time to check distance, adjust sights, and take a precisely aimed shot.
+Most practical shooters, from big game hunters to military members, do not have the luxury of time to check distance, adjust sights, and take a precisely aimed shot.

-In the real world, targets don’t want to be hit and they won’t expose themselves long enough for you to go through all those steps.
+In the real world, targets actively try to avoid being shot and they won’t expose themselves long enough for you to go through all those steps.
 In the 1950s, the Army’s ORO researched how people get shot, and the number one factor was exposure time.
 So the challenge for the shooter is balancing accuracy requirements against available time.

 The Ballistic Arc

 As Col Cooper said in his excellent book, The Art of the Rifle, bullets do not travel in straight lines.
 When you fire a projectile, it moves in a curve known as a ballistic arc.

-When you zero a rifle, you are picking a point along the bullet’s ballistic arc that intersects with your line of sight.
+Zeroing a rifle means that you’re picking a point along the bullet’s ballistic arc that intersects with your line of sight.

 If you know the velocity, launch angle, and aerodynamic efficiency of the bullet, you can reasonably predict the flight path of the bullet.

 This is another chart created by the internet ballistics guru, Molon.
 It shows the ballistic arc of the same projectile launched at different angles.
 Each angle corresponds to a different zero.

-When you establish a point blank zero, you establish a line of sight at which the bullet stays within a certain distance above or below the point of aim.
+When you establish a point blank zero, you choose a curve shape where the bullet stays within a certain distance above or below the point of aim.
 Velocity is a huge part of this as well since more velocity shrinks the group size.